ric866/reolink_cctv/info.md

 {% else %}
 #### Changes of version {{ version_available }}

-- Bug fix in the `reolink-ip` lib.
+- Implemented doorbell-light switch.
+I did not test it, as I have no doorbell camera.
+So let me know if some issues with this new feature...

-**IMPORTANT**: Version **0.1.X** has different camera IDs, so you probably will need to re-config all places where camera-streams are referenced.
+**IMPORTANT**: Version **0.1.X** has different camera IDs in comparison to **0.0.X**, so you probably will need to re-config all places where camera-streams are referenced.
 {% endif %}

 {% endif %}